How to avoid psychic scams

-Below are links to amazing examples of Psychic Scams & psychic Scam Emails
+Below are links to psychic scam stories & amazing examples of Psychic Scams & psychic Scam Emails

-An example Psychic Scam website to avoid is SarahFeeder.com
+An example Psychic Scam websites and people to avoid to avoid is

 “Just one member of a Fort Lauderdale family of fortune tellers accused of operating a $25 million fraud is still planning to go to trial.
 Rose Marks, 61, the alleged ringleader of the fraud, is scheduled to go to trial April 1 on charges she defrauded bestselling novelist Jude Deveraux.
 The trial date may be delayed if federal prosecutors add income tax fraud charges against her, as they have suggested they may do….”